Dewalt-arch/pimpmykali/README.md

 - cd pimpmykali
 - sudo ./pimpmykali.sh

-# Revision 0.5i
+# Revision 0.5i - virtualbox specific fixes
    - virtualbox-guest-addditions-iso  added to check_vm as a part of fix_upgrade
    - VBoxLinuxAdditions.Run executed  added to check_vm as a part of fix_upgrade
    - '/sbin/rcvboxadd quicksetup all' added to check_vm as a part of fix_upgrade

 # Revision 0.5h
    - minor code cleanup